Illumina/canvas/README.md

 You should have received a copy of the GNU GENERAL PUBLIC LICENSE Version 3 along with this program.
 If not, see https://github.com/illumina/licenses/.

-Canvas includes several third party packages provided under other open source licenses, please see [COPYRIGHT.txt] (COPYRIGHT.txt) for additional details.
+Canvas includes several third party packages provided under other open source licenses, please see [COPYRIGHT.txt](COPYRIGHT.txt) for additional details.

+[COPYRIGHT.txt]:COPYRIGHT.txt

 Build instructions
 ------------------